-Ghodasara and Vaghasiya [772] prove the following graphs admit product cordial labelings: the path union of an odd number of copies of C_n with a chord except for n = 4, the path union of an odd number of copies of C_n with twin chords except when n = 6, the path union of C_n (n > 6) with three cords that form two triangles and a cycle of length n - 3, the graph obtained by joining two copies of the same cycle that has one chord by a path, the graph obtained by joining two copies of same cycle that has twin chords by a path, and the graph obtained by joining two copies of C_n $(n \ge 7)$ with three cords that form two triangles and a cycle of length n - 3 by a path.
-Ghodasara and Vaghasiya [773] prove the following graphs are product cordial: the path union of helms, the path union of closed helms, the path union of gear graphs G_n for odd n, the graph obtained by joining two copies of the same helm by a path, the graph obtained by joining two copies of the same closed helm by a path, and the graph obtained by joining two copies of same gear graph by a path.
-In [183] Bapat proves the following graphs are product cordial: graphs obtained by identifying an endpoint of P_n with each vertex of C_3 , graphs obtained by identifying an endpoint of P_n with each vertex of C_4 , graphs obtained by identifying the degree m vertex of $K{1,m}$ with each vertex of C_3 , and graphs obtained by identifying the degree m vertex of $K{1,m}$ with each vertex of the shell $C{n,n-3}$ (C_n with n-3 chords that share a common endpoint) if and only n is even or n is odd and m is even.
-In [182] Bapat proves $K_5 \odot C_n$ and kayak paddles are product cordial, the one-point union of n copies of K_m is product cordial if and only if n is even, and graphs obtained by identifying one edge of K_5 with each edge of P_n is product cordial if and only if n is even.
+Ghodasara and Vaghasiya [821] prove the following graphs admit product cordial labelings: the path union of an odd number of copies of C_n with a chord except for n=4, the path union of an odd number of copies of C_n with twin chords except when n=6, the path union of C_n (n>6) with three cords that form two triangles and a cycle of length n-3, the graph obtained by joining two copies of the same cycle that has one chord by a path, the graph obtained by joining two copies of same cycle that has twin chords by a path, and the graph obtained by joining two copies of C_n ($n \ge 7$) with three cords that form two triangles and a cycle of length n-3 by a path.
+Ghodasara and Vaghasiya [822] prove the following graphs are product cordial: the path union of helms, the path union of closed helms, the path union of gear graphs G_n for odd n, the graph obtained by joining two copies of the same closed helm by a path, and the graph obtained by joining two copies of the same gear graph by a path.

+In [198] Bapat proves the following graphs are product cordial: graphs obtained by identifying an endpoint of P_n with each vertex of C_3 , graphs obtained by identifying an endpoint of P_n with each vertex of C_4 , graphs obtained by identifying the degree m vertex of $K{1,m}$ with each vertex of C_3 , and graphs obtained by identifying the degree m vertex of $K{1,m}$ with each vertex of the shell $C{n,n-3}$ (C_n with n-3 chords that share a common endpoint) if and only n is even or n is odd and m is even.
+In [197] Bapat proves $K_5 \odot C_n$ and kayak paddles are product cordial, the one-point union of n copies of K_m is product cordial if and only if n is even, and graphs obtained by identifying one edge of K_5 with each edge of P_n is product cordial if and only if n is even.

-Kwong, Lee, and Ng [1253] determine the product-cordial index sets of Möbius ladders and the graphs obtained by subdividing an edge of K_4 and an edge of a Möbius ladder that is not a rung and joining the two new vertices by an edge.
+Kwong, Lee, and Ng [1338] determine the product-cordial index sets of Möbius ladders and the graphs obtained by subdividing an edge of K_4 and an edge of a Möbius ladder that is not a rung and joining the two new vertices by an edge.
 They show that no Möbius ladder is product cordial.
-Gao, Sun, Zhang, Meng, and Lau [725] prove that P{n+1}^m is total product cordial and provide sufficient conditions for a graph to admit (or not admit) a product cordial labeling.
+Gao, Sun, Zhang, Meng, and Lau [768] provide sufficient conditions for a graph to admit (or not admit) a product cordial labeling.
+Gao, Lau, and Lee [767] investigated the friendly index and product-cordial index sets of a family of cubic graphs known as Möbius-like graphs.